wdporter/i-am-that-vuepress/42-reality-can-not-be-expressed/readme.md

 **M:**&ensp;Are you fully and constantly aware of the difference between the habitual and the spiritual?
 What is the attitude of the new self to the old?

 **Q:**&ensp;The new just looks at the old.
 It is neither friendly nor inimical.
 It just accepts the old self along with everything else.
-It does not deny its being, but does not accept its value and validity.
+It does not deny its beïng, but does not accept its value and validity.

 **M:**&ensp;The new is the total denial of the old.
 The permissive new is not really new.
 It is but a new attitude of the old.
 The really new obliterates the old completely.
 The two cannot be together.
 Is there a process of self-denudation, a constant refusal to accept the old ideas and values, or is there just a mutual tolerance?
 What is their relation?